Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

-The abstract Hecke operators (which, as we will explain bellow are unitarely equivalent to the classical Hecke operators for $G = \PSL_2(\Z[\frac1{p}])$, modulo a positive phase operator, commuting to the Laplacian) are defined by using using the representation $t$ of $\cC(G,\Gamma)$.
+By using this representation we construct a $*$-algebra representation of the Hecke algebra $\H_0$, mapping a double coset $[\Gamma\sigma\Gamma]$ into a into a completely positive map $\Psi_{[\Gamma\sigma\Gamma]}$ on the von Neumann algebra associated with $G$.
+We will refer to the completely positive maps $\Psi_{[\Gamma\sigma\Gamma]}$ by calling them "quantized" or abstract Hecke operators.
+This is because, when $\Gamma$ is $\PSL_2(\Z)$, these completely positive maps are proven to be unitarily equivalent, via the quantization representation, to the classical Hecke operators for $G = \PGL_2(\Z[\frac1{p}])$, (modulo a positive phase operator, commuting to the Laplacian).
+These "quantized' Hecke operators are constructed, as described bellow, by using the representation $t$ of $\cC(G,\Gamma)$.